cangyin/coloredlog/README.md

 warning("emmm, seems there is a small proble...") error('Unknown error!')
 ```
-_For more infomation on parameter rules for deco( ), please refer to the docstring._
+_For more information on parameter rules for deco( ), please refer to the docstring._

 **Result on Windows 10**
 ![result](https://raw.githubusercontent.com/cangyin/coloredlog/master/snapshots/snapshot2.png)